 RRFBs have blanket approval in California per FHWA MUTCD IA11.
-Median refuge islands provide

 Providing secondary installations of

 RRFBs on median islands improves

 - Warning beacons shall not be used at crosswalks controlled by YIELD signs, STOP signs or traffic signals. - Warning beacons shall initiate operation based on pedestrian or bicyclist actuation and shall cease operation at a predetermined time after actuation or, with passive detection, after the pedestrian or bicyclist clears the crosswalk.